canonical/pebble/README.md

         selection: disabled
 ```

-- `svc1` doesn't explicitly specify log-targets, so its logs will be forwarded to `tgtA` and `tgtB`.
+- `svc1` doesn't explicitly specify log-targets, so its logs will be forwarded to the opt-out targets: `tgtA` and `tgtB`.
 - `svc2` explicitly specifies `tgtA` and `tgtC`, so its logs will be sent to those targets. `svc2`'s logs will not be sent to `tgtB` or `tgtD`.
 - `svc3` explicitly specifies `tgtD`, but since this target is disabled, it will not receive any logs.
 Hence, `svc3`'s logs will not be sent anywhere.
+- `svc4` explicitly specifies an *empty list* of log targets.
+Hence, its logs will not be sent anywhere.

+TODO: document the replace key ^log-targets and default value
 -->

 ## Container usage